otaviojava/jcassandra-book/09-java-jakarta.md

 # Creating an application with Java EE, ops, Jakarta EE

 One of the big differences within the Java world is the specifications.
-These specifications are governed by the JCP body, whose focus is to ensure transparent communication, strong participation among groups of Java users around the world.
-In addition to the community, there are several technical benefits, for example, the possibility of enjoying _multi-vendors_ avoiding being tied to a single supplier (the concept of _vendor lock-in_), commitment to backward compatibility, a rich documentation produced by several companies , among other benefits.
+These specifications are governed by the JCP body, whose focus is to ensure transparent communication, and strong participation among groups of Java users around the world.
+In addition to the community, there are several technical benefits, for example, the possibility of enjoying *multi-vendors,* avoiding being tied to a single supplier (the concept of *vendor lock-in*), commitment to backward compatibility, rich documentation produced by several companies, among other benefits.
 The purpose of this chapter is to talk a little about one of the fruits of this organ: Java EE and its solution for the non-relational world.

 ## What is Jakarta EE?